Zoning Bylaw Update Phase Two banner

 Where in Town is the zoning being updated?

-The study area for the Phase II review and update includes all lands within the Town’s Settlement Areas (i.e. Keswick, Sutton/Jackson’s Point, Pefferlaw, Hamlets, and the Lakeshore Residential Areas).
+The study area for the Phase Two review and update includes all lands within the Town’s Settlement Areas (i.e. Keswick, Sutton/Jackson’s Point, Pefferlaw, Hamlets, and the Lakeshore Residential Areas).

 Map of affected area